Near-Feasible Stable Matchings with Budget Constraints: Abstract

 \section{Abstract}

-This paper examines two-sided matching with budget constraints where one side (a firm or hospital) can make monetary transfers (offer wages) to the other (a worker or doctor).
-In a standard model, while multiple doctors can be matched to a single hospital, a hospital has a {\em maximum quota}; thus, the number of doctors assigned to that hospital cannot exceed a certain limit.
-In our model, in contrast, a hospital instead has a {\em fixed budget}; that is, the total amount of wages allocated by each hospital to the doctors is constrained.
-With budget constraints, stable matchings may fail to exist and checking for the existence is hard.
-To deal with the nonexistence of stable matchings, we extend the ``matching with contracts'' model of Hatfield and Milgrom, so that it deals with \textit{near-feasible} matchings that exceed each hospital budget by a certain amount.
-We then propose two novel mechanisms that efficiently return such a near-feasible matching that is stable with respect to the actual amount of wages allocated by each hospital.
-Specifically, by sacrificing strategy-proofness, our second mechanism achieves the best possible bound of budget excess.
+We consider the matching with contracts framework of Hatfield and Milgrom~\cite{Hatfield:AER:2005} when one side (a firm or hospital) can make monetary transfers (offer wages) to the other (a worker or doctor).
+In a standard model, monetary transfers are not restricted.
+However, we assume that each hospital has a {\em fixed budget}; that is, the total amount of wages allocated by each hospital to the doctors is constrained.
+With this constraint, stable matchings may fail to exist and checking for the existence is hard.
+To deal with the nonexistence, we focus on \textit{near-feasible} matchings that can exceed each hospital budget by a certain amount, and we introduce a new concept of \textit{compatibility}.
+We show that the compatibility condition is a sufficient condition for the existence of a near-feasible stable matching in the matching with contracts framework.
+Under a slight restriction on hospitals' preferences, we provide mechanisms that efficiently return a near-feasible stable matching with respect to the actual amount of wages allocated by each hospital.
+By sacrificing strategy-proofness, the best possible bound of budget excess is achieved.